pheiying/Cluster-Analysis-of-Online-Food-Delivery-Popularity-Through-Uber/README.md

     jupyter notebook
     ```

-4. In the Jupyter Notebook interface, open the `ClusterAnalysisOfUberEats.ipynb` file.
+4. In the Jupyter Notebook interface, open the `UberEatsClusterAnalysis.ipynb` file.

 5. Download the two datasets from [Uber Eats USA](https://www.kaggle.com/datasets/ahmedshahriarsakib/uber-eats-usa-restaurants-menus?select=restaurants.csv) and rename them as `restaurants.csv` and `restaurant-menus.csv`.
 Place the files in the same directory as the Jupyter Notebook.